 Friends of Collins Settlement

-SSCBC is a member of the Friends of Collins Settlement and committee members attended the historical site information session which provided an understanding of the facilities and resources available for public viewing.
-This in turn provided further scope for our Club volunteers who visit the site as part of our schools program to broaden students understanding of the local history.
+SSCBC is a member of the Friends of Collins Settlement and Committee Members attend the historical site information sessions, which provide an understanding of the facilities and resources available for public viewing.
+This in turn provides further scope for our Club volunteers who visit the site, as part of our schools program, to broaden students’ understanding of our local history.

 As part of our facilities SSCBC built and maintains a public access jetty which is used by many members of the community.
 SSCBC and local rescue services have working relationships which enables Club resources to be utilised if the need arises to support any on water incidences along with the use of tower and radio observation.
 This working relationship is pivotal to the community in times of an emergency and actively displays the sense of community.

 The International Sailing Federation (ISAF) Sailing World Cup, part of the Sail Melbourne regatta, is the Oceanic leg of the International Grand Prix series for Olympic class boats.
 Sail Melbourne is hosted by Sandringham Yacht Club, with 800 competitors from 30 countries competing in 29 classes on six courses.
 Delivering this event is clearly beyond the resources of any single club.
 The organisers have for several years invoked the support of the other major clubs around the bay, generally teaming two or three clubs to manage a course.
 SSCBC is regularly asked to step up and run one of the major courses using our own resources.